earthly/website/blog/_posts/2021-03-03-using-apple-silicon-m1-as-a-cloud-engineer-two-months-in.md

 - arm64
 - aarch64
 author: Vlad
+last_modified_at: 2023-04-17
 internal-links:
   - m1
   - arm
 ---
+**We're [Earthly.dev](https://earthly.dev/).
+We make building software simpler and therefore faster – like Dockerfile and Makefile had a baby.
+In this article, Vlad reviews the Apple M1 as a cloud engineer.**

 So I've been using my new M1-based MacBook Pro for a couple of months for a mix of development, email, and other things an [open-source maintainer](https://github.com/earthly/earthly) does day-to-day.